vinifmor/bauh/README.md

 ## bauh

-Non-official graphical user interface for Flatpak / Snap application management.
+Non-official graphical user interface for Flatpak / Snap application management (old **fpakman**).
 It is a tray icon that let the user known when new updates are available and an application management panel where you can search, update, install and uninstall applications.

 ### Developed with: